 If this was Elizabeth BARROW, she was aged 62 when she made her will, and would have been 68 if she survived until just before probate.

-Her husband John and eldest son Robert were evidently dead before 1693.
+Her niece Freelove's husband John and eldest son Robert were evidently dead before 1693.
 See below.]

 Jun 1690 - Admiral WRIGHT's West Indies squadron of 10 Men-of-War with 3,000 men arrived in Nevis, to protect English colonial interests against French aggression.
 The Squadron brought the Duke of Bolton's Regiment, now commanded by Henry HOLT, and in which was serving Captain John PIGOTT, about 22-23 years of age, a native of Queen's County, Ireland.
-John PIGOTT "settled" in Antigua.
+John PIGOTT "settled" in Antigua for a few years.

 The Duke of Bolton himself had accompanied Prince William of Orange on his arrival in England, and his Regiment had originally been ordered to go to Ireland with the new King in early 1690, but those orders were changed at the last minute.